OlivelloDA/Presentation/README.md

 I am specialised in designing, implementing, validating and testing margin models for ETD and OTC financial products.

-Previously, I had a 1-year experience in the AI/Analytics team of AXA Belgium where we designed and implemented ML models to predict severity damages of car accidents and to decide whether a claim can determined a total loss or not.
+Previously, I've worked at the AI/Analytics team of AXA Belgium where we designed and implemented ML models to predict severity damages of car accidents and the likelihood for a claim to result in a total loss.